axibase/axibase-charts-vscode/server/descriptions.md

 Unique forecast identifier.
 Useful when creating multiple forecasts for the same series.
 If no forecast name is set, the default forecast is loaded.

+## forecastscoreinterval

+Interval for scoring the produced forecasts ending with the last sample of the input series.
+The interval is specified as the number of [time units](https://axibase.com/docs/atsd/api/data/series/time-unit.html).
+Format: `count time_unit`.
+For SSA, the default value is the minimum of `forecast-horizon-interval` and `1/3` of the loaded series duration.
+For ARIMA and Holt-Winters the default value is `1/4` of the loaded series duration.

 ## forecastssa

+Generate an SSA (singular spectrum analysis) forecast.

 ## forecastssadecomposeeigentriplelimit

-The maximum number of eigentriples to be derived from the trajectory matrix.
+Maximum number of eigenvectors extracted from the trajectory matrix during the singular value decomposition (SVD).
-The returned number of eigentriples is constrained by window length.
-The limit applies to eigentriples sorted by singular value in descending order.
-Default: `0` - no limit.
+Possible values: between `0` and `500`.
+If set to `0`, the count is determined automatically.

 ## forecastssadecomposemethod

+The algorithm applied in singular value decomposition (SVD) of the trajectory matrix to extract eigenvectors.
-SVD algorithm: `FULL`, `TRUNCATED`, `AUTO`.
+Possible values: `FULL`, `TRUNCATED`, `AUTO`.

 ## forecastssadecomposesingularvaluethreshold

-Discard eigentriples if its singular value is below the specified percentage of the maximum singular value.
+Threshold, specified in percent, to discard eigenvectors.
+Eigenvector is discarded if square root of its eigenvalue is below square root of sum of all eigenvalues multiplied by the threshold.
-If set to `0`, no eigentriples are discarded.
+If set to `0`, no eigenvectors are discarded.
-If set to `100`, only the eigentriples with the largest singular value are included.
+If set to `100`, only the eigenvector with the largest eigenvalue is included.

 ## forecastssadecomposewindowlength

-Window length specified as percentage of the sample count in the input series.
+Width of the trajectory matrix (number of columns), specified as the percentage of the sample count in the input series.
+Possible values: between `0` and `50`.

+## forecastssaforecastbase

+Input series to which the recurrent formula is applied when calculating the forecast.
+Possible values: `RECONSTRUCTED`, `ORIGINAL`.

+## forecastssaforecastmethod

+Forecast calculation method.
+Possible values: `RECURRENT`, `VECTOR`.

 ## forecastssagroupautocount

+Maximum number of eigenvector groups.
+The eigenvectors are placed into groups based on the clustering parameter in Auto mode, or using eigenvector indexes in Manual mode.
+The groups are sorted by maximum eigenvalue in descending order and are named using letters `A`, `B`, `C` etc.
+If set to `0`, only one group is returned.

 ## forecastssagroupautoclusteringmethod

-Method used to cluster eigentriples into groups: `HIERARCHICAL`, `XMEANS`, or `NOVOSIBIRSK`.
+Algorithm used to place eigenvectors into groups.
+Possible values: `HIERARCHICAL`, `XMEANS`, or `NOVOSIBIRSK`.

 ## forecastssagroupautoclusteringparams